Adam LaMarque Jones

 - Debut July 14, 2006

 Adam Jones made his major league debut in 2006.
-After breaking into the majors prior to turning 21, he spent three years with the Seattle Mariners and had a breakthrough year with the Baltimore Orioles in 2009.
+After breaking into the majors prior to turning 21, he spent two years with the Seattle Mariners and had a breakthrough year with the Baltimore Orioles in 2009.

 Jones hit .348 as a high school senior.
 He was the first selection of the Mariners in the 2003 amateur draft.
 The 37th overall pick, he was compensation for the club's failure to sign 2002 first-rounder John Mayberry Jr..
 He was signed by scout Joe Bohringer for a bonus of $925,000.
 A shortstop and pitcher in high school, he played solely shortstop in the minors that year.
 Jones hit .284/.368/.349 for the AZL Mariners and .462/.467/.538 in three games for the Everett Aqua Sox.
 He was picked as the 8th-best prospect in the Arizona League by Baseball America.